koushikkothagal/java-backend-bootcamp/session-02-big-picture/README.md

    ![](assets/OpenJDK_MacOs/OpenJDK_Mac01.png)

-3. After the file has been downloaded, move it over to the home directory (named with your user name).
+3. After the file has been downloaded, move it over to the home directory if it is not there already.

-   You can use the ```cd ~``` command to move to the home directory.
+   Use the ```cd ~``` command to get to the home directory.

-   You can use the ```ls``` command to see all of the files in the current directory.
+   Use the ```ls``` command to see all of the files in the current directory.

    Before moving the file:
    ![](assets/OpenJDK_MacOs/OpenJDK_Mac02.png)